rentpath/blog/articles/clojure_elixir_mstalker/article.md

 1 + 2
 ```

 This takes a bit of getting used to.
 However, once you do, it affords you some nice advantages.
-The structure of your code represenfts the abstract syntax tree (AST) very closely.
-Moreover, some editing tools like [ParEdit](https://www.emacswiki.org/emacs/ParEdit) or [Smartparens](https://github.com/Fuco1/smartparens) let you maniuplate your source code very quickly.
+The structure of your code represents the abstract syntax tree (AST) very closely.
+Moreover, some editing tools like [ParEdit](https://www.emacswiki.org/emacs/ParEdit) or [Smartparens](https://github.com/Fuco1/smartparens) let you manipulate your source code very quickly.
 Clojure also lets you pass a variable number of arguments functions like `+`:

 ```clojure
 (+ 1 2 3 4 5)